So Type 2 Diabetes Can Be Reversed?

 In addition to the primary effects of these invasive procedures, one interesting side effect is that patients experienced significantly reduced insulin resistance in their adipose tissue, though researchers theorize this may coincide with the large weight loss often associated with gastric bypass.

-Myth busting: Once I have a gastric bypass surgery, can I continue eating the way I used to?
+Myth busting: Once I have gastric bypass surgery or bariatric surgery, can I continue eating the way I used to?

-No. Gastric bypass surgery is a major operation that should only be considered as a last resort with the guidance of your physician.
+No. Gastric bypass isn't a one-way ticket to reverse diabetes and enjoy easy weight loss.
+Bariatric surgery is a major operation that should only be considered as a last resort with the guidance of your physician.
 And unless it’s accompanied by corresponding changes in lifestyle, the health benefits won’t be sustainable.

 What Happens After You Reverse Type 2 Diabetes?